 Pensions On Divorce

-The courts of England and Wales can order pension sharing on divorce.
 For clients who have a valuable pension(s) or indeed inadequate pension provision, this is often a great concern.
-It is never a simple matter for even the reasonably well-versed individual to understand the real benefit that a pension, deferred or current, may have, but our expert team can explain why pension values in divorce are so important.
+It is never a simple matter, even for financially astute individuals, to understand the real benefit that a pension, deferred or current may have.
+Our expert team can explain why pension values on divorce are so important.

 We are using cookies to give you the best experience.
 You can find out more about which cookies we are using or switch them off in privacy settings.